Engee documentation

 end

-The finally keyword provides a way to run some code regardless of how it terminates in the try block.
-For example, you can guarantee that an open file will be closed in the next code cell:
+The keyword finally provides a way to run some code, regardless of how it ends in the try block.
+For example, you can ensure that an open file is closed in the next code cell.:

 f = open("file.txt","w")